chafla/SomebodysPC/README.md

 # Running an instance

 If you're going to be running your own instance of goPC, take the `config_default.json` and `auth_default.json` files, and rename them to `auth.json` and `config.json`, and fill them in with the corresponding data.

+goPC uses the `await` syntax, and as such python 3.5 or greater is required.

+Also, the following packages need to be installed:

+* discord.py

+* mwclient